General Electric (GE), not all that long ago, was the darling of Wall Street, but is it a buy right now given its recent returns?

 A new board member sat through a pro forma meeting where board members questioned nothing.
 Afterwards, she asked a colleague, “What is the role of a GE board member?”
 The reply was, “Applause.”

-Few realized or cared for that matter that GE had become more of a financial company than an industrial company.
+Few realized or cared for that matter that General Electric had become more of a financial company than an industrial company.
 The company had acquired Kidder Peabody, but it was GE Capital, fueled by debt, that expanded at double the rate of the overall company to represent almost half of GE’s earnings by 2001, as the stock price surged.

 After GE stock rocketed, it ran into the tech bubble implosion leading to General Electric’s market value plummeting by $500 billion.
 Since then, General Electric has let go about half of its workers.
 The global financial crisis of 2008-2009 dealt another crushing blow to the company, requiring it to seek financial backing from the Federal Reserve to survive.